rikunosuke/django-csv/README.md

                 '',
                 '',
                 today,
-                # You have to check if order of values is valid ...
+                # You have to check if orders of values and headers are same ...
             ]
         return # create csv file and return response.
 ```